Étude Op. 10, No. 5 (Chopin): Technical difficulties

 In Robert Schumann’s 1836 Neue Zeitschrift für Musik article on piano études, the study is classified under the category "speed and lightness" ("Schnelligkeit und Leichtigkeit").
 Huneker states "it requires smooth, velvet-tipped fingers and a supple wrist."
 Chopin's original indication concerning articulation of the right hand is legato.
 A sempre legatissimo indication is given at bar 33.
 Nevertheless, Austrian pianist and composer Gottfried Galston (1879–1950) questions these indications and calls them "completely incomprehensible."
 He argues for a "leggierissimo with tossed fingers" ("mit geworfenen Fingern") and is backed up in this opinion by Leichtentritt.
 French pianist Alfred Cortot (1877–1962) modifies the legato indication and talks about a "brilliant and delicate legato—so-called ‘jeu perlé’ ["pearly" play]."
 He believes the main difficulty, among others, to concern "suppleness while shifting the hand in order to facilitate even action of the fingers in disjunct positions."

 Preliminary exercises are given by both Galston and Cortot.
 Hungarian pianist and composer Rafael Joseffy (1852–1915) introduces exercises in his instructive edition including numerous "octave-exercises on black keys."

 Paraphrases and arrangements

-In the Studienbuch (1922) Galston published his complete arrangement in double notes which was first recorded by Artur Cimirro in 2017.
+In the Studienbuch (1922) Galston published his complete arrangement in double notes.
 Seven versions can be found in Leopold Godowsky’s 53 Studies on Chopin's Études.
 They include a version for both hands reversed, a transposition to C major for the white keys, a Tarantella in A minor, a Capriccio "on the white and black keys," an inversion for the left hand, an inversion for the right hand and a version for the left hand alone.
 Besides these, there is a combination of Op.
 10, No. 5 and Op.
 25, No. 9 ("Butterfly"), called Badinage (banter), which Canadian pianist Marc-André Hamelin calls a "brilliant jeu d’esprit" and a "fantastically clever feat of combinatorial wizardry."
 German pianist Friedrich Wührer's version for both hands reversed resembles Godowsky's first one.